How to Become an Uber Driver in South Africa (2026): Requirements, Application Process & Documents Needed

 This is non-negotiable.
 You need a PrDP with a "P" (passenger) endorsement to carry passengers for reward.

 ⚠️ Don't start without a PrDP.
 Driving without a valid PrDP while carrying passengers is illegal and invalidates your insurance.
-If you're in an accident without one, you're personally liable — and you could face criminal charges.
+If you're in an accident without one, you're personally liable — and you face criminal charges.

 3. Background Check